AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ### Deleting a foodplace: `delete`

+Sometimes, it's best to forget ever having visited a foodplace, especially one that you wished you never knew.<br>
-Lets you delete any existing foodplace entry from the current list!
+**Delete** any foodplace entry from the current list, no questions asked!

 Format: `delete INDEX`